What is the AMCAS? [2023 Medical School Application Guide]

 • Official transcripts and grades received by AMCAS

-These items are NOT required for verification and they will NOT delay the verification of your application:
+These items are not required for verification and they will not delay the verification of your application:

 • MCAT score